 Madi Vanstone, 16, Canada

-My name is Madi and I live on a small farm just north of Toronto in Ontario, Canada.
-I was diagnosed with Cystic Fibrosis at 8 years old and have struggled with this disease spending nearly a month every year in hospital treating lung infections.
-I have been working towards a cure since I was a year old, when I participated in my first Great Strides Walk to benefit CFFF.
-I have also done a number of speaking events sharing my story and raising awareness of Cystic Fibrosis.
-When I was 12 yrs old, I was in desperate need of a new, yet VERY expensive drug that would correct the defective gene in my ailing body.
-I decided that I would do all I could to get government coverage of the drug for myself and others who like me would have a hugely improved quality of life.
-After nearly a year of a very public and well covered battle with our provincial government, the drug was granted coverage.
-Due to all of the time I missed at school I sadly fell behind my classmates, and we decided that e-learning would be a better fit for me, so I do all my schooling from home.
-I love animals and we have 3 horses, 2 cats and 2 dogs, all rescues.
-I have worked with the Rare Disease Group, We Are More, I continue to work with the Canadian Cystic Fibrosis Foundation and I am looking forward to be working with InvisiYouth!
-I am hoping that as a Brand Leader I will be able to help and inspire others to live their best lives and that despite our individual challenges we can create a beautiful life for ourselves and others.
+My name is Madi and I live on a farm north of Toronto.
+I was diagnosed with Cystic Fibrosis at 8 years old and spend nearly a month annually in hospital treating lung infections.
+I've done speaking events sharing my story and worked with rare disease groups.
+When I was 12, I desperately needed a new, VERY expensive drug that would correct the defective gene.
+I decided to fight for government coverage of the drug for myself and others who would have improved quality of life.
+After nearly a year of a very well-covered battle, the drug was granted coverage.
+Due to the time I missed at school I fell behind, and decided e-learning would be a better fit, so I do schooling from home.
+I am looking forward to being a Brand Leader to inspire others to live their best lives and that despite our challenges, we can create a beautiful life for ourselves and others.

 Facebook: Madi Vanstone